Shiv10122003/Shiv10122003/README.md

 ### Hi there 👋

-**Shiv10122003/Shiv10122003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently work
+- 🔭 I’m currently working for open source
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any problems

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything freely
-- 📫 How to reach me: ...
+- 📫 How to reach me: ...https://twitter.com/sivamtripathi2
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...commiter
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ...i love  to play cricket